 Medroxyprogesterone

-Provera Coupons & Discount Card - Compare Prices Near You
+Provera Coupons & Savings Card – Discount Prices from $8.12

 Medroxyprogesterone is a synthetic form of the hormone progesterone, known as a progestin.
 It is used to address hormone imbalances in women who are not pregnant or menopausal.
 This medication helps regulate menstrual cycles by restoring normal periods in cases of amenorrhea, where menstrual periods have ceased for several months.
 Additionally, Medroxyprogesterone is included in hormone replacement therapy for postmenopausal women using estrogen, as it helps protect the uterus from cancer.
 Some formulations may also be employed in treating specific cancers, such as breast or endometrial cancer.
 It is crucial to note that Medroxyprogesterone should not be used as a pregnancy test.
 Always consult with a healthcare professional before starting any medication.